mlauret/ROS-kinetic-tutorial-tech.IO/markdowns/3-installation/installation.md

 You can simply run the command : `echo "source /opt/ros/kinetic/setup.bash" >> ~/.bashrc`

-If you remember the step 1, you know that this command will add the `source` commands at the end of the file .bashrc
+This command will add the `source /opt/ros/kinetic/setup.bash` commands at the end of the file .bashrc.

 Now, everytime you open a terminal, you will always have the ROS related commands without manually sourcing the ROS environment.